Q1. Are there any performance issues if we specify FACSTOR(YES) ? Our control options parameter file contains 1200 lines.

 Q3.
 Are changes to the facility control options automatically stored on the security file (and logged to the recovery file)?

-With FACSTOR(NO), the CA Top Secret facility matrix in storage is built from the CA Top Secret parameter file.
+With FACSTOR(NO), the Top Secret facility matrix in storage is built from the Top Secret parameter file.
 There is no real difference in terms of performance.

-Once CA Top Secret has been started with FACSTOR(YES), the facility definitions in the CA Top Secret parameter file are no longer used and can be removed.
+Once Top Secret has been started with FACSTOR(YES), the facility definitions in the Top Secret parameter file are no longer used and can be removed.

 A2.
 If a facility control option is wrong or obsolete, it won't be copied into the VSAM companion file and it will take the default for that facility control option.